 For her starring role as Mindy in the independent feature The Pill, Boston was honored with the Stargazer Award for the most talented emerging actress at the Gen Art Film Festival in New York City, the Best Actress Award from the San Diego Film Festival and the Emerging Artist Award from the Big Apple Film Festival.
 Filmed in Manhattan, The Pill also took home the Gen Art Film Festival Audience Award.

 Boston has starred in a number of original television movies including “A Carousel Christmas,” “The Last Bridesmaid,” on which she also served as executive producer, “Christmas in Angel Falls” alongside Beau Bridges, “A Rose for Christmas,” “Stop the Wedding,” “A Ring by Spring” and “A Gift of Miracles” with Rita Moreno.
+Most recently for Hallmark, she starred in “Dating the Delaneys” on Hallmark Channel.
 She also executive produced and starred in the indie feature Black Marigolds, which reunited her with Noah Bean, her co-star from The Pill.

 Earlier this year, Boston welcomed her precious daughter Grace into the world.
 When they’re not reading, learning and traveling together, they split their time between Tennessee and Los Angeles.